JohnEarnest/Decker/docs/lil.md

 The modulus operator `%` takes its arguments in the opposite order of common notation- the divisor is the left argument.
 Thus, `5 % 3,4,5,6,7` is `(3,4,0,1,2)`.
 In common usage, this order will require fewer parentheses given Lil's right-to-left precedence rule.

 The `<`, `>` and `=` comparison operators always produce the number 1 or 0 as a result.
 If both operands are a number, they are compared numerically.
-If either is an interface, they are equal only if both are identical.
+If either is an interface or a nil value, they are equal only if both are identical.
 Otherwise, the arguments are treated as strings and compared lexicographically.

 The `&` and `|` operator calculate the minimum or maximum of their arguments.
 As a consequence, for the numbers 0 and 1 they are equivalent to logical "AND" and logical "OR"- thus their notation.
 Applied to strings, they compare values lexicographically in the same fashion as `<` and `>`.

 `x ~ y` is the match operator.
 It produces the number 1 if `x` and `y` are identical values.
 Unlike `=`, match does _not_ convert arguments or automatically "spread" to list elements; `x` and `y` must have identical types to begin with.
 This is particularly important if you want to e.g. check whether an item is the empty list: `()=1,2` yields `()`, but `()~1,2` yields `0`.

 `x , y` is the concatenation operator.
 It is used for joining items together into lists.
 If `x` is a dictionary, `y` will be converted to a dictionary, and the operator will take the union of their key-value mappings, preferring any bindings in `y` over `x` when both are present.
-If applied to two tables, their rows will be concatenated, with any missing columns supplied as 0.
+If applied to two tables, their rows will be concatenated, with any missing columns supplied as nil.
 Note that using `,` on two strings will result in a list of two strings, whereas `"" fuse x,y` will concatenate the strings together.

 `x @ y` is spread-indexing: `x` is indexed with each element of `y`.
 For example, `(11,22,33) @ 0,1,0,1,0` is `(11,22,11,22,11)`.
 With an appropriate index `y`, this operator can be used to reorder, duplicate, or filter elements of a list `x`.
 The expression `x @ y` is essentially equivalent to `each v in y x[v] end`, and so it can also be used as shorthand for any `each` loop that would otherwise simply be applying a function to each element of its source.
 This also works if `x` is a unary primitive: `count @ "one","two","three","four"` is `(3,3,5,4)`.